Many people appear in traffic court just “hoping the officer doesn’t appear….but what do you do if the officer is there?

 They don’t tell you about the times they lost or didn’t know what to say when they saw the officer.

-If you want to fight your speeding ticket, drivers need to either do their homework about how to fight a speeding ticket or higher a professional.
+If you want to fight your speeding ticket, drivers need to either do their homework about how to fight a speeding ticket or speak to a professional.

 Appearing in Traffic Court